 Yes, Fiverr is among the safest and most secure marketplaces for freelancers.
 Normally, all payments are held in a trust account and are only released when the buyer is happy and satisfied with the service delivered.
-Additionally, all contact only occurs through the platform, guaranteeing the safety and security of buyers and sellers and their money.
+Additionally, all contact only occurs through the platform, guaranteeing the safety and security of buyers, sellers, and their money.

 Is Fiverr Legitimate?

 Yes!
 Fiverr is an entirely legal marketplace.
 The countless favorable Fiverr reviews are sufficient evidence of the legitimacy of this platform.
-Buyers are advised to conduct extensive research and choose sellers with a high number of completed earnings and positive ratings because Fiverr does not require sellers to validate their identities.
+Buyers are advised to conduct extensive research and choose sellers with many completed earnings and positive ratings because Fiverr does not require sellers to validate their identities.

 Is Freelancer Free?

-One can sign up for Freelancer for free, post tasks, request quotes, go through different freelancers’ portfolios, and talk about job specifications.
+One can sign up for Freelancer for free, post tasks, request quotes, review different freelancers’ portfolios, and discuss job specifications.
 On the other hand, freelancers get paid depending on the total amount of the chosen bid when clients assign them assignments.

 Is Fiverr a Good Site for Newbies?